payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/native-otp-assist-sdk/integration-steps-android-native-otp-assist/android-nativeotpassist-integration-steps.md

 Note: It is recommended to implement the PayU Webhook or backend verifies calls from your backend.

 Webhook is a server-to-server callback.
 Once this feature is activated for merchants, PayU would send an S2S response, in addition to an SDK callback, to the merchant.
 It is recommended for the merchant process the transaction order status – based on the S2S response and not via the Browser Redirection/SDK callback response to ensure optimum translation outcomes.
-For more information on the Webhook implementation, refer to Web Checkout Integration Documentation > Webhooks,
+For more information on the Webhook implementation, refer to Web Checkout Integration Documentation &gt; Webhooks,

 Also, you can verify payment through polling, the transaction status after the SDK callback from your backend.
 For more information, refer to Verify the Transaction.